gavinsalam/two-body-cuts/README.md

 Various examples are provided:

-- [example1.cc](example1.cc): shows simple usage given the kinematics for each of two decay products
+- [code/example1.cc](code/example1.cc): shows simple usage given the kinematics for each of two decay products

-- [example2.cc](example2.cc): illustrates a Monte Carlo calculation of the acceptance for specific Higgs kinematics, with the full setup of the cuts whose acceptance shows the least dependence on the Higgs boson transverse momentum, CBI_HR cuts (including an additional raised threshold at high rapidities).
+- [code/example2.cc](code/example2.cc): illustrates a Monte Carlo calculation of the acceptance for specific Higgs kinematics, with the full setup of the cuts whose acceptance shows the least dependence on the Higgs boson transverse momentum, CBI_HR cuts (including an additional raised hardness threshold at high rapidities).

+See the start of each file for instructions on building and running the executable.

 ## Dependencies